 In 1986 several alterations were made to the exterior of the Royal Hotel.
-Stonework repair involved the steam cleaning and repoint of the front of the hotel.
+Stonework repair involved the steam cleaning and repointing of the front of the hotel's granite stone work.
 Replacement of lacework was undertaken with a loyalty to the original style.

 In 1988 a Permanent Conservation Order was placed on the Royal Hotel.

-The Royal Hotel and its outbuildings consist of a stone terrace, a 2-storey house, 2 storey terrace, a brick cottage and semi detached cottages.
-As a group they collectively exhibit valuable sandstone architecture which provided an outstanding entrance to one of the most interesting historical and architectural streets of Cooma.
+Bundy's Royal Hotel and its outbuildings consist of a stone terrace, a 2-storey house, 2 storey terrace, a brick cottage and semi detached cottages.
+As a group, they collectively exhibit valuable sandstone architecture which provided an outstanding entrance to one of the most interesting historical and architectural streets of Cooma.

 The semi detached cottages exist as a pair of Victorian semi with Gothic influences.
 They rest on stone foundations having bay window fronts, scalloped fretwork gable barges and timber and iron verandahs.
 Face brick walls relieved by painted stuccoed toothed quoins, door and window reveals and bay window spandrels.
-Verandah balustrading and stair handrails require restoration otherwise building is in near original condition.
+Verandah balustrading and stair handrails require a little TLC but otherwise, the building is in near original condition.

 The brick cottage that also forms part of the outbuildings is a neat vernacular residence which preserves the 19th century integrity of the housing group between Tumut Street and the Highway.

-A number of significant elements of the original fabric are still intact.
+A number of significant elements of the bulidings original fabric are still intact.